Zoë

 "I'd be the first to admit that I'd probably be a nice traditional

-player, without the classical background, but I'd be quite limited
+player, without the classical background, but I'd be quiet limited

 in what I could do.
 It's like having two languages.
 I just wouldn't